 What you need is 1 can of full fat coconut milk and 1/2 cup of coconut sugar.

-Heat the coconut milk and coconut sugar in a saucepan over medium heat.
-Once the sugar has dissolved, let it simmer for about 40 minutes over low heat.
+Use a saucepan and heat the coconut milk and coconut sugar in it over medium heat.
+Once the coconut sugar has fully dissolved, let it simmer for about 40 minutes over low heat.
+Stir regularly.

-The milk will thicken and will become darker.
+The coconut milk will thicken and will become darker.

-When it’s ready, remove from heat and pour it in a glass jar to cool off.
+When it’s ready, remove the from heat and pour the condensed coconut milk in a glass jar to cool off.

-Store whatever you’re not using in the fridge.
+Store what you’re not using in a sealed container in the refrigerator.